TadiT7/treble_experimentations_wiki/Oppo-A5s.md

 * Step 2
 unlock bootloader using mtk client and flash twrp to your phone (phone does not have fastboot)
 * Step 3
-1.boot into TWRP and Install>System Image
+1. boot into TWRP and Install>System Image
-2.go to Wipe>System>Resize Partition x2
+2. Go to Wipe>System>Resize Partition **X2**
-3.wipe dalvik and cache and data partitions
+3. wipe dalvik and cache and data partitions
-4.boot into system
+4. boot into system

 ## Hardware support